Trapeze Wines / Yea/Yarra Valleys

 During time at Izway, Bri started playing around with Victorian fruit under a new label Trapeze, a hobby project of sorts.
 Eventually settling in Coburg in Melbourne’s north, the pressures of travel and family saw him sell his share in Izway in 2018.
 Missing the production side, he has kicked Trapeze to his main focus, and with significant efforts to source top grade fruit and polish packaging and presentation, this reimagined project offers some serious and compelling wines.

-Yarra Valley delivers the core of things here, principally the Six J’s vineyard in Steel’s Creek, plus a tiny batch of Pinot Gris sourced from Diamond Crreek.
-The Murrindindi vineyard in Yea Valley provides the Chardonnay.
+Yarra Valley delivers the core of things here, principally the Six J’s vineyard in Steel’s Creek, plus a tiny batch of Pinot Gris sourced from Diamond Creek.
+The Murrindindi vineyard in Yea Valley provides Chardonnay and Pinot Noir.

 Brian chuckles when asked of the philosophy of Trapeze, stating a love of wine grown in valleys.
 He becomes more serious in outlining being drawn to the underdog; the 6Js vineyard boasts some of the oldest Gamay plantings in Australia, though he could see the site’s full potential wasn’t being realised due to high cropping.
 Working closely with the grower to reduce yields, it’s safe to say this revised regimen is paying dividends.
 Likewise of the Murrindindi site – Yea Valley isn’t officially a wine GI, but the quartz-rich soils (pictured) raise a Chardonnay easily in the league of many benchmarks.